 Step by step directions with pictures

 Mix all the dry ingredients in a bowl.
-Warm-up 2 tbsp of oil just a little bit and add to the dry ingredients and mix well.
+Warm-up 2 tablespoon of oil just a little bit and add to the dry ingredients and mix well.

 Now add water and knead well in a food processor.
 Put the dough in the die/press and place it aside.